Proud-Sachinda/Code-Bat/README.md

 The project is for Software Design course at the University Of the Witwatersrand, Johannesburg Our team members are the following:
-Proud Sachinda
+Proud Sachinda,
-Thwani Sithole
+Thwani Sithole,
-Ricardo Mudinyane
+Ricardo Mudinyane,
-Sandile Khendle
+Sandile Khendle,
-Robel Berhanu
+Robel Berhanu,
 Lenny Bokgoshi